Disposal of spent fuel in Finland

 Final disposal of spent fuel in Finland

-The schedule for preparation of spent nuclear fuel for disposal was defined in a Government decision in 1983.
-In accordance with the objectives set in the decision, the site for disposal should be selected by the end of 2000, the construction of the disposal facility should be started at the beginning of the 2010s and disposal should begin around 2020.
+The schedule for the preparation of spent nuclear fuel for final disposal was defined in a Government decision in 1983.
+In accordance with the objectives set in the decision, the site for final disposal should be selected by the end of 2000, the construction of the disposal facility should be started at the beginning of the 2010s and disposal should begin around 2020.

 Teollisuuden Voima Oyj and Posiva Oy conducted research aimed at the selection of the disposal site at six locations in Finland in the 1990s, and in 1999, Posiva proposed Olkiluoto in the municipality of Eurajoki as the location of the final depository in their application for a decision-in-principle.
-In the application for a decision-in-principle, the intended disposal concept (KBS-3) was also presented.
-The aim is to encapsulate the used nuclear fuel in copper canisters and dispose of them, surrounded by bentonite clay, in premises built into bedrock at a depth of 400–450 metres.
+In the application for a decision-in-principle, the intended final disposal concept (KBS-3) was also presented.
+The aim is to encapsulate the used nuclear fuel in copper canisters and dispose of them, surrounded by bentonite clay, in premises built into the bedrock at a depth of 400–450 metres.

-Encapsulation and disposal facility
+Encapsulation and final disposal facility

-The disposal facility consists of an access tunnel that reaches a depth of approximately 450 metres, technical facilities located at a depth of 437 metres and central tunnels and disposal tunnels to be built in phases during the facility’s use.
-Since 2004, Posiva has been building an underground research facility, called Onkalo, the premises of which are designed to function as part of the disposal facility.
+The final disposal facility consists of an access tunnel that reaches a depth of approximately 450 metres, technical facilities located at a depth of 437 metres and central and final disposal tunnels to be built in phases during the facility’s use.
+Since 2004, Posiva has been building an underground research facility, called Onkalo, the premises of which are designed to function as part of the final disposal facility.